-Deploy to an Azure Kubernetes Service
+Deploy a Docker container app to Azure Kubernetes Service

 We'll show you how to set up continuous deployment of your containerized application to an Azure Kubernetes Service (AKS) using Azure Pipelines.

 After you commit and push a code change, it will be automatically built and deployed to the target Kubernetes cluster.